department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/post-9-11.md

 - If you need more money to cover higher private-school or out-of-state tuition, you can apply for the Yellow Ribbon Program. <br>
 [Learn about the Yellow Ribbon Program](/education/about-gi-bill-benefits/post-9-11/yellow-ribbon-program/).
-- If you’re a qualified Servicemember, you can transfer all 36 months or a portion of your Post-9/11 GI Bill benefits to a spouse or child.
+- If you’re a qualified service member, you can transfer all 36 months or a portion of your Post-9/11 GI Bill benefits to a spouse or child.
 The Department of Defense approves a transfer of benefits. <br>
 [Learn about transferring Post-9/11 GI Bill benefits](/education/transfer-post-9-11-gi-bill-benefits/).
-- If you're the child or surviving spouse of a Servicemember who died in the line of duty after September 10, 2001, you may qualify for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship). <br>
+- If you're the child or surviving spouse of a service member who died in the line of duty after September 10, 2001, you may qualify for the Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship). <br>
 [Learn more about the Fry Scholarship](/education/survivor-dependent-benefits/fry-scholarship/).

 </div>